Jon Green

 Jon Green (born 16 July 1985) is an Australian former professional rugby league footballer.
+He played for the Canterbury-Bankstown Bulldogs, St. George Illawarra Dragons and Cronulla-Sutherland Sharks.

 Early life

 Green was born in Southport, Queensland, Australia.

 Green lived in Perth and played junior footy for South Perth Lions in the Western Australia Rugby League competition.
-He then commenced his professional career playing for the Canterbury-Bankstown Bulldogs, St. George Illawarra Dragons, Cronulla-Sutherland Sharks and Brisbane Broncos.

 Career

-Green began playing in the National Rugby League in 2006 for the Bulldogs club, playing 6 games for them over the next seasons.
+Green began playing in the National Rugby League in 2006 for the Bulldogs club, playing six games for them over the next seasons.